tanjeffreyz/ml-paper-implementations/README.md

 <h1 align="center">Machine Learning Paper Implementations</h1>

 A collection of my implementations of various machine learning papers.
-The webpage automatically updates every day using GitHub Actions.
+The webpage is automatically updated every day using GitHub Actions.
 <br>